playfulprogramming/playfulprogramming/content/blog/derived-values/index.md

 };
 ```

-`useMemo` is a method for computing values based off of an input or series of inputs.
-The way that this works is that it does the computation and regenerates the calculation whenever the second argument array's values have changed in a render.
+`useMemo` is a method for computing values based on an input or series of inputs.
+This works because it does the computation and regenerates the calculation whenever the second argument array's values have changed in a render.

-Similar to `useEffect`, this array's values' changes are only tracked when the component is rendering.
+Like `useEffect`, this array's values' changes are only tracked when the component is rendering.
 Unlike `useEffect`, however, there's no option to remove the second array argument entirely.

 Instead, if you want to recalculate the logic in every render, you'd simply remove the `useMemo` entirely.
 So, for simple computations, you can take this code: